AdobeDocs/campaign-standard.en/help/administration/using/filtering-rules.md

 Filtering rules allow you to exclude one part of the message target according to criteria defined in a query, such as quarantined profiles or profiles that have already been sent a certain number of emails.

+## Default filtering typology rules {#default-filtering-typology-rules}

+A set of default filtering rules are available by default in Campaign Standard:

+* xx
+* xx
+* xx

+Additionnally to the default filtering rukes, two exclusion rules are available by default: **[!UICONTROL Exclusion of addresses]** ( **[!UICONTROL addressExclusions]** ) and **[!UICONTROL Exclusion of domains]** ( **[!UICONTROL domainExclusions]** ).
+During the email analysis, these rules compare the recipient email addresses with the forbidden addresses or domain names contained in an encrypted global suppression list managed in the deliverability instance.
+If there is a match, the message is not sent to that recipient.

+This is to avoid being blacklisted due to malicious activity, especially the use of a Spamtrap.
+For example, if a Spamtrap is used to subscribe via one of your web forms, a confirmation email is automatically sent to that Spamtrap, and this results in your address being automatically blacklisted.

+>[!NOTE]
+>
+>The addresses and domain names contained in the global suppression list are hidden.
+Only the number of excluded recipients is indicated in the delivery analysis logs.

+## Creating a filtering rule {#creating-a-filtering-rule}

 For example, you can filter the newsletter subscribers so that the subscribers that are younger than 18 years old never receive communications.

-## Creating a filtering rule {#creating-a-filtering-rule}

 1. Create a **Filtering** typology rule, one that can be applied on all communication channels.